A New Way To Prepare Smoked Chicken Rub

 Suggestions from “the chef”

-I use rubs on chicken wing sections like there is no tomorrow.
+I use spice rubs on chicken wing sections like there is no tomorrow.
 Also, I never fry my chicken wings, but bake them in the oven with their rub on.
 Do you know that, between the rub and the natural crisp of the skin, the chicken achieves an amazing crunch that rivals any breaded chicken?
-Try for yourself by totally coating your chicken section with the rub.
+Try this cooking method for yourself by totally coating your chicken section with the rub.

 As someone who has used this rub plenty of times, I can assure you that you will get nothing but compliments.
 When the time comes to coat the meat, just put it all together and let it rest for a couple of hours.

-The good thing with rubs is that you do not have to wait too long for any liquid to penetrate the skin of the chicken, only for half the marinade to evaporate and not penetrate the meat all throughout the cooking process.
+The good thing with spice rubs is that you do not have to wait too long for any liquid to penetrate the skin of the chicken, only for half the marinade to evaporate and not penetrate the meat all throughout the cooking process.
 This is also why I prefer rubs to marinades.

 Your finished product is going to coat like a nice glaze which will be delicious.